Bids for the 2018 Asian Games: Second selection

+Following Hanoi's withdrawal from hosting of the Games due to the country's financial problems, the second round of bidding was announced on 19 April 2014.

 Host city selection

 On July 25, 2014, during the meeting in Kuwait City, the OCA has appointed Jakarta as host of the Games.
 Jakarta will be supported by Palembang as the supporting host.
 The Indonesian capital city was chosen because it has well-equipped sport facilities as well as adequate transportation networks, and other facilities such hotels and lodgings for guests.
-The Games however, was said to be rescheduled a year earlier, shifted from originally planned 2019 to 2018, citing that in 2019 Indonesians will be preoccupied by their Presidential election, and Jakarta would only need a relatively minimal times to upgrade and renovate their existing sports facilities.
+The Games, however, were said to be rescheduled a year earlier, shifted from originally planned 2019 to 2018, citing that in 2019, Indonesians will be preoccupied by their presidential election, and Jakarta would only need a relatively minimal time to upgrade and renovate their existing sports facilities.
 The last time Indonesia and Jakarta host the games was in 1962.

 Potential cities

-The OCA has said that Indonesia, China and the United Arab Emirates are candidates for the replacement of Hanoi.
+The OCA has said that Indonesia, China and the United Arab Emirates were candidates for the replacement of Hanoi.
 Several other countries were mentioned as potential replacements and some countries have been ruled out, as follows: